psibi/psibi.github.io/content/posts/job-watcher.md

 | Status page               | Built-in                                    | Usually Grafana/Alertmanager    |
 | Additional infrastructure | None to deploy for the watcher itself       | Monitoring stack to operate     |

-There's one failure mode worth calling out: if the entire `job-watcher` process dies, it cannot report its own death.
+If the entire `job-watcher` process dies, it can't report its own death.
+That's not unique to this library; Prometheus can't either.
+Someone has to watch the watchmen, and for job-watcher that someone is an external service polling `/status` and `/healthz`.
 That's why I see the two approaches as complementary.

 Prometheus is useful when you need long-term metrics, cross-service correlation, dashboards, or sophisticated alerting. `job-watcher` is